To the valued and clients of Play 2 Learn 4 Life,

 • When leaving the therapy room

-4. If the family chooses for the child to wear a mask, the child must be able to keep the mask on and avoid touching it for the full appointment.
+4. Children over age 6 are recommended to wear a medical/disposable mask, the child must be able to keep the mask on and avoid touching it for the full appointment.

 5. The child must be able to cough or sneeze into their elbow, throw tissues away without touching any surfaces and wash hands thoroughly.

 6. The child must be able to avoid touching their eyes, nose and mouth during appointments.

 7. The child must be able to avoid mouthing of objects during their session